awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 Optionally, you can specify a featurization configuration to fill and aggregate the data fields in the `TARGET_TIME_SERIES` dataset to improve model training\.
 For more information, see [FeaturizationConfig](API_FeaturizationConfig.md)\.

 For RELATED\_TIME\_SERIES datasets, `CreatePredictor` verifies that the `DataFrequency` specified when the dataset was created matches the `ForecastFrequency`\.
 TARGET\_TIME\_SERIES datasets don't have this restriction\.
 Amazon Forecast also verifies the delimiter and timestamp format\.
-For more information, see [Datasets and Dataset Groups](howitworks-datasets-groups.md)\.
+For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.

  **AutoML**